-Among the documents recovered by the FBI in Jonestown after the deaths of November 1978 was an interview which an unnamed journalist with Nouvelle Observateur, a French weekly, conducted with Jim Jones.
+Among the documents recovered by the FBI in Jonestown after the deaths of November 1978 was an interview that an unnamed journalist with Nouvelle Observateur, a French weekly, conducted with Jim Jones.
 The interview was likely done on tape, and this document is likely the Temple’s version of the transcript, since there are several locations where a word is interjected as if the transcriber is unsure, and one juncture where the transcriber’s guess is incorrect.

 While undated, the conversation undoubtedly took place in the first few months of 1977: the two speak of the television series Roots, and the interview ends with a question about Gary Gilmore, a Utah prisoner who was the first to die after the U.S. Supreme Court allowed capital punishment to resume.
 Both the miniseries and the execution occurred in January 1977, and the events are current in the minds of both parties.